 German wasps (Vespula germanica)

 They are the most common species of wasps in the UK and the first association of most people when they hear that word.
 They attack in swarms without warning and can chase their prey up to a few hundred metres.
-They have a great sense of smell which allows them to ruin your outdoors summer picnic.
+They have a great sense of smell which allows them to ruin your outdoor summer picnic.
 German wasps reach 18mm in length.

 Image by: Juan Emilio